seanhess/serials/README.md

 - [x] List of chapters per source
 - [x] Admin: Add a new source
 - [x] Admin: Edit course selector, settings, url, etc
-- [ ] Admin: override the name, and don't wipe it out when you re-scan
+- [x] Admin: override the name, and don't wipe it out when you re-scan
-- [ ] Admin: manually hide a scanned chapter
+- [x] Admin: manually hide a scanned chapter
+- [ ] User: see sources
+- [ ] User: see chapters for source
+- [ ] Deploy and get feedback!

+LATER

 - [ ] Admin: manually add a chapter (in order)

-UMM HOW DO I?
-- [ ] hide one?
-That's not currently in edits
-- [ ] change my mind and clear them?
-Gah!
-I can't really hide everything from them!

-LATER

 - [ ] Admin: scan history

 MILESTONES